top of page

 FREE SUGARS

-the sugar added to the list of free sugar food listed above do include fructose, glucose and sucrose but they have been take away from their natural source, rather than being eaten as a piece of fruit or veg.
+the sugar added to the list of free sugar food listed above do include fructose, glucose and sucrose but they have been taken away from their natural source, rather than being eaten as a piece of fruit or veg.

 FRUIT JUICE